ml-archive/blog/source/_posts/2018-11-23-ar-web-summit.md

 Those technologies will have great applications on communication, entertainment, gaming, e-commerce and many more and that is why early adopters are already developing and investing in them.
 An example of early experimentation is the collaboration between Magic Leap, H&M and Warpin Media for the new Moschino collection ([video](https://wwd.com/fashion-news/fashion-scoops/hm-creates-augmented-reality-experience-for-moschino-collab-1202891622/)).

-Right now their focus is to get developers and creators to build and test everyday use cases on the platform and then later they will also be able to sell the headseat to consumers.
+Right now their focus is to get developers and creators to build and test everyday use cases on the platform and then later they will be able to sell the headseat to consumers.
 They recently had a [developers conference](https://www.magicleap.com/conference) to showcase what is possible with Magic Leap and inspire new ideas.

 When asked about the future of those new technologies, 5-10 years down the road, Brenda Freeman said:
 >“We believe this will be the next disruptive computing platform in the generation to come”